-Why is Natritional Wellness Bone Broth sold Frozen?
+Why is Natritional Wellness Bone Broth shipped Frozen?

 Everything that goes into making our original bone broth has been thoughtfully and carefully curated.
 From the locally sourced ingredients all the way to the freezer-ready packaging, we’ve made choices to ensure that your nutrition is not sacrificed for convenience.

 However, one of the difficulties in making an all-natural, nutrient-packed food product without any added preservatives is that such foods go bad quickly.
 One way to ensure that we locked in the nutrients and naturally prevent the broth from spoiling was to freeze it.
 Another option would have been canning, but we decided against that.

 The proof in the wobble?

 Having made bone broth at home for several years, one of the things I always looked out for was whether my broth “gelled” (i.e. had the consistency of jelly).
 Getting my broth to gel, not only made it easier for me to scoop out any excess fat that I didn’t want in it, but also reassured me about the high gelatin content of my bone broth.
 As I like to say, the proof is in the “wobble”.
 High gelatin = High protein content.